oddin-ai/oddin-contracts/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project is used to build and test Calata/Oddin's smart contract writhen in Solidity on top of hardhad framework
+This project is used to build and test Oddin's smart contract writhen in Solidity on top of hardhad framework

 <p align="right">(<a href="#top">back to top</a>)</p>